Old order 'remnants' flex muscle in Tunisian politics

 PRAGMATIC SECULAR MODERNISERS

-The widely-used term "fuloul" (remnants in Arabic) is political shorthand for the pragmatic secular modernizers who worked as technocrats under Ben Ali and were not tainted by corruption or human rights violations during his rule.
+The returning former officials are mostly pragmatic secular modernisers who worked as technocrats under Ben Ali without being directly tainted by his human rights violations.

-About a dozen of Ben Ali's closest collaborators were jailed on charges of corruption and abuse of power soon after his ouster.
-He escaped to Saudi Arabia with his family.

-Egyptians also speak of "fuloul" from the Mubarak years, but the army that deposed former President Mohamed Mursi is the main counterweight to the Islamists for power there.

-With Tunisia's non-political military staying firmly in its barracks, the real challenge to Ennahda comes from the secular opposition parties and the powerful Tunisian General Labour Union (UGTT), another strong critic of Ennahda.
+Their parties also have close ties to the powerful Tunisian General Labour Union (UGTT), another strong critic of Ennahda.

-Essebsi's Nidaa Tounes, for example, includes former members of Ben Ali's RCD and leading businessmen from pre-revolution days, as well as progressive modernizers and trade unionists.

 Its platform on its website stresses democracy, jobs, social welfare and economic progress, goals the Islamists' critics say Ennahda has failed to reach.
 It makes no mention of Islam.